cortex-current/Ecommerce_trends/README.md

 FROM sales_time
 GROUP BY Time;
 ```
+## 3. Evolution of E-commerce orders in the Brazil region:

-### Get the month on month no. of orders placed in each state.
+### 1. Get month on month orders by region, states (No. of orders in each month for each state is shown)
 ```sql
 SELECT EXTRACT(MONTH FROM order_purchase_timestamp) as months,
   customer_state as states,